 The IR makes UWF scholarship easily accessible and available in one online location, enabling increased access to the university community, students, professional colleagues, and beyond.
 Works placed in the repository are more easily discovered in common internet search engines (i.e. Google).
 This greater access makes it easier for researchers around the world to discover your work.
 Additionally, researches can cite these works with a permanent URL without concern for the disappearance or moving of online content.

-The UWF IR is a valuable way to extend the scholarly output and historical resources of the University of West Florida to include greater reach and increased circulation.
+The Argo IR is a valuable way to extend the scholarly output and historical resources of the University of West Florida to include greater reach and increased circulation.
 This increased visibility, awareness, and stability benefits both content creators and the university.

-Increased Visibility: The UWF IR opens up the accessibility of your content, increasing its discoverability and usability by making it available through common online search tools, allowing the author to gain wider distribution of their scholarly output.
+Increased Visibility: The Argo IR opens up the accessibility of your content, increasing its discoverability and usability by making it available through common online search tools, allowing the author to gain wider distribution of their scholarly output.
 It complements traditional publishing and expedites immediate access to your scholarly work.